ubc-library-rc/intro-git/content/03_sync.md

 Though not mandatory, choosing a license is an important part of openly sharing your creative work online.
 For help selecting an appropriate license see [https://choosealicense.com/](https://choosealicense.com/).

-After creating the "hello-world" repository, GitHub will display the repository main web-page on your browser.
-This page contains information required to link your GitHub repository, `remote`, to the repository you created with Git on your own computer.
+After creating the "hello-world" repository, GitHub will display the repository's main webpage in your browser.
+This page contains the information required to link your GitHub repository, `remote`, to the repository you created with Git on your own computer.

 ## Linking your local repository to the GitHub repository (using SSH or HTTPS)